 Indonesia, the land of spices, has rich, traditional drinks that are fresh, unique, and healthy.
-Most of their drinks are a mixture of spices as they have with healthy nutrients.
-Typical Indonesian drinks are available through the year, while some of them are only served during formal occasions or on specific functions.
+Most of their drinks are a mixture of spices with healthy nutrients.
+Most Indonesian drinks are available through the year, while some of them are only served during formal occasions or on specific functions.
 Here are some of the most popular, traditional Indonesian drinks you’re likely to encounter the next time you’re in Indonesia.

 Bajigur, a typical drink from the area of West Java, has a sweet and savoury taste as it is made from coconut milk and palm sugar.
 The scent has a pinch of pandan leaves.
 This drink, which is believed to increase appetite, is usually served in moments of leisure.
 It tastes best when consumed with boiled yam, bananas or peanuts.
 Ginger, salt and vanilla powder can be added to enhance the flavour of this beverage that is relished by kids, adults and tourists alike.

 Bandrek is the perfect drink for cold weather.
-Made from ginger and brown sugar, spices such as cinnamon, cloves and pandan leaves can be added to increase the richness of the drink.
+Made from ginger and brown sugar, while pandan leaves and spices such as cinnamon and cloves can be added to increase the richness of the drink.

 Sekoteng, is a hot drink, native to central Java.
 With a ginger base, ingredients such as mung beans, peanuts, pacar cina, and chunks of bread are mixed together.
 Sekoteng can be seen sold on carts.
 One side of the cart houses the ginger water in a boiling pan, while the other side holds the rest of the ingredients.
 The open area on the cart is used to put the drink together.